michael-psenka/manifold-linearization/README.md

 # manifold-linearization
 Based off the manifold hypothesis, that data distirbutions are supported near low-dimensional manifolds, can we explicitly linearize these manifolds without needing to go through a black-box neural network training regime?

+# directory structure

+curvature_compression: main scripts and test files for the curvature compression algorithm
+modules: primary tools/classes needed by curvature compression
+tools: a toolkit for visualizing/testing various components of curvature compression
+datasets: a collection of datasets used to test curvature compression